ImageMagick v6 Examples --

 composite -compose Copy -gravity South \

-hand_point.gif rose: -matte compose_copy.gif
+hand_point.gif rose: -alpha set compose_copy.gif

 [IM Output]

-convert rose: hand_point.gif -matte -gravity South \
+convert rose: hand_point.gif -alpha set -gravity South \

 -compose Src -composite compose_copy_src.gif